 Looking for something social to do as a team?
 Then, The Wine Library is a great option.
 Try some fantastic wines, learn more about them from the friendly team of experts here and chat about your favourites with your friends and colleagues.
 Educational and fun; what is not to like?

-Whether you are looking for the perfect team building venue or help in planning your event, we can help.
+Whether you are looking for the perfect team building venue or help in planning your event, Secret Spaces can help.
 So get in touch and let’s chat.